The last tattered remnants of the Cuban nuclear program.

 We arrived in Newport after dark, ditching the car to approach the bridge down a quiet road past offices and warehouses.
 The structure’s support cables extended taut above us, against the night sky, like the mooring chains of some vast cruise ship.
 Past the first row of barriers we went, into the shadow of the looming skeleton; until we reached the foot of the staircase itself.

-For the Outlaw and myself this all came as second nature – but the Pilgrim, despite having scaled frozen mountaintops, endured some of the harshest conditions on the planet, was out of his element when it came to slinking past Keep-Out signs and then shinning over spiky fences on an industrial estate in Newport.
+For B and myself this all came as second nature – but R, despite having scaled frozen mountaintops, endured some of the harshest conditions on the planet, was out of his element when it came to slinking past Keep-Out signs and then shinning over spiky fences on an industrial estate in Newport.

 Whatever advantage our experience granted us would soon be snatched away, though.
 The entrance to the bridge was not only barred, but fitted with boards that extended out like a collar in all directions to prevent anyone from climbing past, onto the outside of the structure.
 We brainstormed every conceivable way of getting from the land to the bridge frame – but with a twenty-foot drop to water beneath our feet, there was limited room for creative solutions.